vatsaltibrewal/SKYPIEA/README.md

 ## 🤝 Contributing

 Ready to leave your mark on the future of governance?
 We welcome contributions of all shapes and sizes!
 Whether you're squashing bugs, adding features, or enhancing documentation, your efforts are greatly appreciated.
-Please review our [Contributing Guidelines](CONTRIBUTING.md) to get started.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE) - because freedom matters!

 ## 📧 Contact